"The more I practice, the luckier I get".

 Karl is a 12-year-old junior golfer who loves the game, who prefers tournament play to practice, who enjoys time with his friends and also playing other sports.

-He is presently in a 2-year scholarship at the International Junior Golf Academy at Hilton Head Island where he attends school, plays golf and hangs out with other sports-crazy kids, all of whom like to still do teenage things.
+He is presently on scholarship at Hilton Head Island, South Carolina where he attends school, plays golf and hangs out with other sports-crazy kids, all of whom like to still do teenage things.
 Sometimes that involves doing what 12-year-olds get up to, but mosty it involves just having fun.